HomereAMK/FeralPigeonGenomics/README.md

 ### 4) Filtering For Chimeric Reads

 We filtered our GBS reads for chimeric reads in the same way presented by [Pacheco et al. 2020](https://academic.oup.com/gbe/article/12/3/136/5735467).
-We used the same _BED_ file presented in this publication to restrict our analyses to the _GBS_ loci.
+We used the same `.bed` file presented in this publication to restrict our analyses to the _GBS_ loci.

 #### We first executed an inicial PaleoMix run with the original _GBSed_ demultiplexed files in order to be able to indetify the chemeric reads.
-We used the _.YAML_ file below and respective command:
+We used the `.yaml` file below and respective command:

 ```
 xsbatch -c XXX --mem-per-cpu XXX -J XXX --time XXX -- bam_pipeline run --jre-option "-XmxXXXg" --max-threads XXX --bwa-max-threads XXX --adapterremoval-max-threads XXX --destination ~/data/Pigeons/Analysis/PaleoMix_GBS_BEFORE-FILTEREDCHIMERAS/ ~/data/Pigeons/Analysis/FPGP--Final_PaleoMix_GBS_BEFORE-FILTEREDCHIMERAS_S.risoria.yaml